M.S. in Counseling – Mental Health Counseling (Baltimore Area)

 You’ve earned your bachelor’s degree but perhaps you aren’t where you want to be in your career.
 Maybe you aren’t working in the mental health field yet?
 Maybe you are working in mental health but you realize that you need to earn your master’s degree to take your career to the level you desire?
 With over 50 years of offering high-quality Counseling, a M.S. in Counseling from McDaniel could be your solution.

-- New convenient location with ample parking, current technology and comfortable accommodations for working adults
+- Convenient location with ample parking, current technology and comfortable accommodations for working adults

 - Complete your 60 credit M.S. program in approximately 3 years without leaving your day job